AnnaValls/ecoinvent/README.txt

 ## Tasks
 ### backend tasks
 - [doing] implement elementary flows factors (lcorominas gathered equations)
-- [to do] implement "simple treat" equations for other elementary flows factors
 - [to do] implement Fe/P mole ratio from figure 6-13 (page 484)
+- [on hold] implement "simple treat" equations for other elementary flows factors
 - [done] calculate area from mlss in reactor sizing
 - [done] pack technology code in a reusable coding interface